MieuxVoter/majority-judgment-library-php/README.md

 ## Interface-oriented

-Any object implementing the PollTallyInterface may be used as input.
+Any object implementing `PollTallyInterface` may be used as input.

 ### Testing